gaybro8777/SafePhish_EarlyStages/readme.md

-#DataBreach
+#SafePhish
-DataBreach is a custom built web interface to allow businesses to test their employees for awareness of phishing scams.
+SafePhish is a custom built web interface to allow businesses to test their employees for awareness of phishing scams.

 ###Development Notes